June 30, 2020

 Our leadership is continually monitoring the situation in order to make the wisest decisions for our community.
 We will keep this page up-to-date with further decisions related to the Coronavirus.

-While our in-person gatherings have been suspended you can access our weekend services, kids ministry programming, and adult ministry curriculum on our ONLINE CAMPUS page:VISIT ONLINE CAMPUS
+While our in-person gatherings have been suspended you can access our weekend services on our ONLINE CAMPUS page:VISIT ONLINE CAMPUS

 Thank you for your continued generosity.
 Your regular gifts, even when you’re not physically present, keeps essential ministries & programs possible all around our city and world.
 There are 2 great ways to give when you’re away: